HezBoomin/bambangshop-receiver/README.md

 2. In Rust, static variables are immutable by default to ensure thread safety and prevent data races.
 Rust's ownership and borrowing rules guarantee that multiple threads cannot simultaneously mutate the same static variable.
 If Rust allowed mutable static variables, it would introduce the risk of data races and violate its safety guarantees.
 To work around this limitation, Rust provides synchronization primitives like RwLock to safely mutate static variables in a concurrent environment.

 #### Reflection Subscriber-2
+1. I haven't explored other thing such as lib.rs because I'm scared if i change anything it will mess up the project or resulted in different output

+2. The observer pattern make it easy to add more subscribers without modifying publisher.
+If we spawn more than one instance of Main app , it is also easy to add.

+3. No i haven't make any new test